How many hours should I arrive before my flight? Airline rules explained

 Jet2’s check-in desks usually open 2.5 hours before your departure time and close 40 minutes before it.
 The airline advises those dropping bags to arrive in “good time”, which we’d interpret to be 2-3 hours beforehand to allow for any queues.

-If you’re travelling hand-luggage-only, you can check in online from 28 days and up to five hours before your departure on the Jet2 website or app, and print your own boarding pass to speed things along.
+If you’re travelling hand-luggage-only, you can check in online between 28 days and five hours before your departure, on the Jet2 website or app, and print your own boarding pass to speed things along.

 The airline flies from 10 UK airports, so you should check your airport’s individual advice, too: Glasgow Airport advises arriving two hours before a domestic flight and three before a European route, for example, while East Midlands advises three hours for all Jet2 customers.